|

 In January 2005, Jools and his band performed with Eric

-Clapton as the headline act of the Tsunami Relief
+Clapton as the headline act of the Tsunami Relief Concert

-Concert in Cardiff.
+in Cardiff.

 for Kent.

-In March 2007, Jools played two very special charity
+In March 2007, Jools played two very special charity concerts,

-concerts, at Wells Cathedral and Rochester Cathedral,
+at Wells Cathedral and Rochester Cathedral, to raise funds

-historic buildings and the music within them.
-At the
+the music within them.
+At the heart of these charity concerts

-the Mass, composed by Jools and commissioned by the
+was a new setting of the Mass, composed by Jools and commissioned

-Bishop of Bath and Wells.
+by the Bishop of Bath and Wells.
 The new Mass was performed

 exclusively in the two cathedrals.

-Jools' colourful autobiography, Barefaced Lies &
+Jools' colourful autobiography, Barefaced Lies & Boogie-Woogie

-Boogie-Woogie Boasts, hit the shelves on October
+Boasts, hit the shelves on 4th October 2007 (published

-4, 2007 (published by Michael Joseph Ltd.); the paperback
+by Michael Joseph Ltd.); the paperback was published in

-was published in the summer of 2008.
+the summer of 2008.

 2009 saw the collaboration between Jools & his Rhythm